 What Will My Insurance Cover Towards Drug Detox Services?

-Medicaid , which is a federal-and state-funded program.
+This is a federal and state-funded program.
 Originally created in 1965 to provide health insurance for those with very low income, coverage varies depending on your state and Medicaid insurance provider.
 However, drug detox services are typically covered, since the Affordable Care Act requires that all insurers, including Medicaid, provide some level of coverage.
 However, not all treatment facilities will accept Medicaid insurance coverage as payment, so we can help find a facility that does.

 - When a doctor declares that substance abuse treatment is medically necessary or sets up the plan of care.